 I've been a pastor since 1980.
 My first church was in Mililani, Hawaii, pastoring with my father for 8 years.
 He helped me learn to teach the Bible verse by verse and look for practical applications to apply the scriptures to people's lives.
 Working with him was worth just as much as my seminary training.

 In 1988, Carrie and I moved our family to Lawrenceville, New Jersey where I began pastoring a church with three other men, one of whom was my good friend Ed, Miller.
 We are still great friends today.
 While ministering there I met Ed's wife Joanne.
-Our families grew close and we have shared vacations and life experiences for over 20 years.
-Ed, Joanne, Carrie, and I still go on vacation together every year.
+Our families grew close and we have shared vacations and life experiences for over 25 years.
+Ed, Joanne, Carrie, and I still go on vacation together most years.

 Future Plans Hopes and Dreams